Birmingham Botanical Gardens in the Snow | March 2018

 At the start of winter I hoped for snow and for the first time in five years it came.
 I love snow, as it covers the detritus of a big city in mid-winter and makes the world seem brighter and more inviting.
 Winter in the UK is usually mild, grey and damp.
 It stretches on for what feels like eternity, and is more of an endurance than a pleasure.
 Winter is the season I dread, but snow breaks up the monotony and makes it seem more interesting.

 We have had two big snowfalls in Birmingham this winter.
 The first snow came at the start of December, closing schools for two days and covering up the last of the autumn leaves with a 20cm deep carpet of pure silk white.
 Heavy snow is quite rare in the UK, and so we don’t have the infrastructure for it.
 As a result, everything slows down, schools close, the roads are blocked, and trains don’t run.
 Snow is quite an event, and the language that accompanies it tends towards the apocalyptic end of the spectrum.
 I find it entertaining.
 Ed and I are lucky.
-We’re young, we’re fit, and we live in a big city.
+We’re young and we live in a big city.
 Snow isn’t a problem for us like it is for the elderly and those who live in the middle of nowhere.
 So, while I understand why a snow storm is such an event in the UK, to me it’s a source of enjoyment during a season which is otherwise quite dull.

 It snowed again this week, but I thought that Birmingham would be largely unaffected this time around, and we were until Thursday.
 It snowed all day on Thursday and by the evening, cars on the middleway were struggling to get up the hill, taxis were abandoned on minor roads, and schools across the Midlands had called a snow day for Friday.
 I walked to the gym through sleepy Edgbaston on Thursday night and enjoyed watching the snow dance as the wind caught at in gusts, whilst listening to Ólafur Arnalds’ ‘Living Room Songs’ through my headphones.
 It was a magical evening, if a little surreal to see such heavy snow in March.
 The snow this time around is a different kind of snow, it’s really fine, almost like icing sugar, so the drifts are particularly beautiful to see and to watch.
 It swirls and blows around like dust on a summer’s evening.
 I love watching the snow fall, I find it hypnotic.